 What is the process to register?

 Study trip reservations can be selected online via Self-Service until all places are filled.
 You must have already completed the online preregistration to get access to the study trip classes.
 Check beforehand and clear any holds against your account.
 If you successfully register, you must pay a deposit of $525 (or $250 for some domestic trips) and complete an online waiver within 24 hours in order to secure your place.

 Can anyone from outside SAIC register?

-Will a waiting list be taken?
+Will there be a waiting list?

 What academic requirements apply to study trips?

 All usual academic requirements must be met in order to register for a study trip.
 For example, to register for Art History credits, you must have completed both parts of the Survey of Art History; for Liberal Arts, all English requirements must be completed.

 The following students are not eligible to register for study trips: